-Setting a goal for your campaign help give you and your supporters something to work towards throughout your campaign.
+Setting a goal for your campaign can help to give you and your supporters something to work towards throughout your campaign.
 Goal Setting can be tricky, but we’re here to help you break it down.
 Before we get started, let’s identify a few key metrics that will help you calculate your goal:

 Calculating your goal: A step-by-step guide